PranabNandy/BeagleBone-Black-Platform-Bring-Up/README.md

 ### BBB is a SBC (Single Board Computer) - it contains an AM335x which is a SoC (System on Chip).
 Am335x has a Cortex-A8 (A 32 bit MPU) where we run Linux & other HLOSes.
 #### Beagle Bone Black Initial Boot up [Video](https://www.youtube.com/watch?v=R6c0kC25NRo&ab_channel=PranabNandy)

-	Beagle Black comes with a 1GHz AM3359 ARM Cortex A8 processor which uses ARMv7 instruction set Raspberry Pi 3 has a 1.2GHz 64-bit quad-core ARMv8 CPU.

 <p align="center"> <img width="500" src="https://elementztechblog.files.wordpress.com/2014/11/beaglebone_black.jpg" /> </p>